I arrived at the address and honked the horn, after waiting a few minutes

 Dr. Brian Weiss, conducting a group hypnotherapy session at the convention center in Sydney, Australia.

 In that earlier incarnation, “I was going along, going along, going along, and I got eaten,” said Dr. DeBell, who has a private practice on the Upper East Side where he specializes in hypnotizing those hoping to retrieve memories of past lives.
 Dr. DeBell likes to reflect on how previous lives can alter one’s sense of self.
 He, for example, is more than a psychiatrist in 21st-century Manhattan; he believes he is an eternal soul who also inhabited the body of a Tibetan monk and a conscientious German who refused to betray his Jewish neighbors in the Holocaust.
+Belief in reincarnation, he said, “allows you to experience history as yours.
+It gives you a different sense of what it means to be human.”

 Peter Bostock, a retired language teacher from Winnipeg, Manitoba, says that in the early 1880s he managed a large estate — possibly Chatsworth — in Derbyshire, England.